Baroshem/compression/README.md

 }
 ```

 And that's it!
-Now, the gzip compression will compress your static assets.
+Now, the brotli compression will compress your assets.
 For more configuration options (like brotli compression, filter assets, etc) please, visit the official docs.

 ## Development